Why Media Metrics Matter

 Because of this, new currencies are not easily created.
 Incumbent industries fight their emergence.

-But this is how it generally happens:
+But this is how a currency is usually created:

 Phase 1: Become a Shiny Object